 I’m now starting to lose count of how many visits I’ve made to the beautiful Šibenik, a place I sincerely love exploring.

 I have this urge to explore and uncover every single day, it’s not often I get to really slow down.
-There’s no better excuse for that than a vacation in Dalmatia (I already explained term ‘pomalo’ in the previous post).
+There’s no better excuse for that than a vacation in Dalmatia (I already explained term ‘pomalo’ here).
 I love to learn, and over the years I have been fascinated with learning what I can about this historic place, I’m happy to share some of the most interesting facts with you.

 - Šibenik is the oldest Croatian city (and the third largest) on the Adriatic coast.